JThomas404/AWS-Automation-with-Python-Boto3-and-Lambda-Projects/flask-localhost.md

 python app.py
 ```

-4. Access the form by navigating to:
+4. Access the form at:

 ```
 http://localhost:5000